wrex/lessons/content/page/1-triads.md

 This is part 1 of a multipart series on triads:

-1. Triad introduction and triads on G/B/E (this page)
+1. Triad introduction and close-voiced triads on G/B/E (this page)
 2. [Triads on other strings using octave drops]({{< ref "/page/triads-2-dropstrings.md" >}})

-Chords are just multiple notes played simultaneously.
-Technically, you can have two-note chords (AKA [dyads](https://en.wikipedia.org/wiki/Dyad_(music))) but most people consider three-note chords (called "triads") to be the simplest possible place to start making real chord harmonies.
+Chords are just any number of notes played simultaneously.
+Technically, you could have two-note chords (AKA [dyads](https://en.wikipedia.org/wiki/Dyad_(music))) but most people consider three-note chords (called "triads") to be the simplest possible place to start making useful chords.
 The four triad types form the "atoms" of western harmony.

+*Any* song can be reduced to combinations of simple triads.
+Even extended or altered chords with many more than just three notes can be thought of as a combination of two or more triads played simultaneously.
+If you played a G major triad at the same time someone else played a B diminished triad, for example, together you would make the sound of a G7 chord.

-Triads are formed by "stacking" intervals of a 3rd (major or minor) on top of each other.
-Since there are two internal intervals between three notes, and because each interval can be either major or minor, there are logically four types of triads:
+Triads are formed by "stacking" two intervals of a 3rd (major or minor) on top of each other.
+Since there are two intervals, and each interval can be either major or minor, there are logically four types of triads:

 1. Major: root + M3 + p5 (a major 3rd between the first two notes, and a minor 3rd interval between the next two)